EvolSoft/PharTools/README.md

 - *Extract* phar archives
 - *Add, rename, delete, list* files inside phar archives
 - *Get informations* about phar archives (such as filesize, metadata, stub, etc...)
-- *Converts* zip or tar archives to phar archives and vice versa
+- *Converts* zip or tar archives to phar archives
+- *Converts* phar archives to zip or tar archives
 - *Supports* GZip and BZip2 compression types (BZip2 needs the php_bz2 extension which is already included on the Windows installer)

 ***Don't run this script directly.
 Run it from a cmd.exe or from a Linux Terminal instance instead***